Suvarnabhumi Bangkok Airport

 To use Grab you need to download the Grab Thailand app when you arrive at the airport.
 You will need a phone number for registration.
 You can choose Grab Car or Grab Taxi or Just Grab.
 Grab Car is a private vehicle.
 You will receive an estimate for the fare which is the price that you will pay at your destination.
 The quote that you receive will not always be the same.
 It will depend on demand and supply.
 The fare should be somewhere between 400-600 baht with a choice of standard or premium cars.
 You have to meet your Grab car outside level 2, not the same area as the metered taxi rank.

 Bangkok Airport Grab Extra Charges

-There is a 20 baht booking fee, also a 100 baht airport surcharge fee (50 baht more than the airport taxis) & any tollway fees.
+There is a 50 baht booking fee for a standard taxi and 150 baht booking fee for a large taxi.
+There is also a 100 baht airport surcharge fee (50 baht more than the airport taxis) & any tollway fees.
 The fare per kilometer is the same as airport meter taxis.
 Grab taxi is an ordinary taxi that will take you on the meter rather than at a fixed fare.
 Just Grab will allocate you the nearest car or taxi at the time of booking.
 You can pre-book Grab Car or Grab Taxi but not Just Grab.
 You can pay by credit card but your home bank may charge you a transaction fee.